jcipriano/gesture-js/README.md

 gesture-js
 ==========

-A jQuery plugin implementing [$1 Unistroke Recogizer](http://depts.washington.edu/aimgroup/proj/dollar) for mouse gesture detection.
+A jQuery plugin implementing [$1 Unistroke Recognizer](http://depts.washington.edu/aimgroup/proj/dollar) for mouse gesture detection.

 #### About

 Gesture.js listens for mousedown, mousemove, and mouseup events of a selected element.
-Coordinates are recored when the mouse is moved and processed with *$1 Unistroke Recogizer*.
+Coordinates are recored when the mouse is moved and processed with *$1 Unistroke Recognizer*.

 #### Using